Search

 With winds reaching in excess of 157 mph, Beryl became one of the few hurricanes to reach Cat 5 intensity.
 Having formed in late June, Beryl exhibited exceptional intensification due to above-normal water temperatures in the Atlantic and escalated from Cat 1 to Cat 5 in the space of 24 hours.
 This is another example of a rapid intensification event, similar to Otis last year.

 Beryl was a reminder that storms are becoming increasingly difficult to predict.
-Current water temperatures in the Atlantic are near record highs, which can cause any tropical storm to rapidly intensify in just over 24 hours and turn it into a very powerful and life-threatening hurricane.
+Current water temperatures in the Atlantic are near record highs, which can cause any tropical storm to rapidly intensify in just over 24 hours and turn into a very powerful and life-threatening hurricane.

 Hurricane Beryl is the first of what is expected to be a busy season.
 There are predictions of around 25 named storms, 14 of which will be hurricanes, and 7 major hurricanes of at least Cat 3 or above.
 Three major hurricanes per season has been the average in recent years.